Estella Solomons: Career

-In 1898, at the age of 16, Solomons entered the Dublin Metropolitan School of Art where she won a significant prize.
-Her classmates included future leading Irish artists including Mary Swanzy, Eva Hamilton (1876-1960) and William J. Leech (1881-1968).
-She also attended the Chelsea School of Art from 1903-1906.
+In 1898, at the age of 16, Solomons entered the Dublin Metropolitan School of Art, where she won a significant prize.
+Her classmates included future leading Irish artists, including Mary Swanzy, Eva Hamilton (1876–1960), and William J. Leech (1881–1968).
+She also attended the Chelsea School of Art from 1903 to 1906.
 A visit to the tercentenary exhibition of the work of Rembrandt in Amsterdam in 1903 impacted her creative practice and may have influenced her adoption of printmaking as her principal vehicle of expression.
 She studied under two of Ireland's leading artists, Walter Osborne, who was another major influence, and William Orpen.
 With her friends Cissie Beckett (aunt of Samuel Beckett) and Beatrice Elvery, she went to study in Paris in Colorossi's studio.
-On her return she exhibited in Leinster Hall, Molesworth Street, with contemporaries such as Beatrice Elvery, Eva Hamilton and Grace Gifford.
+On her return, she exhibited in Leinster Hall, Molesworth Street, with contemporaries such as Beatrice Elvery, Eva Hamilton, and Grace Gifford.
 Her work was also included in joint exhibitions with other artists at Mills Hall (1919, with Mary Duncan) and the Arlington Gallery, London (1935, with Louise Jacobs).
 She also exhibited at her Great Brunswick Street studio in December 1926.

 Solomons illustrated Padraic Colum's The Road Round Ireland (1926) and DL Kelleher's The Glamour of Dublin in 1928.
-Originally published after the devastation of the 1916 Rising, the later edition features eight views of familiar locations in the city centre including Merchant's Arch and King's Inns.
+Originally published after the devastation of the 1916 Rising, the later edition features eight views of familiar locations in the city centre, including Merchant's Arch and King's Inns.
 Her etching 'A Georgian Doorway' was included in Katherine MacCormack's Leabhar Ultuin in 1920.
-This publication featured illustrations by several prominent Irish artists and was sold in aid of the new children's hospital, St Ultan's in Charlemont Street, Dublin that had been founded by two prominent members of Cumann na mBan, Dr Kathleen Lynn and Madeleine ffrench-Mullen.
+This publication featured illustrations by several prominent Irish artists and was sold in aid of the new children's hospital, St Ultan's in Charlemont Street, Dublin, that had been founded by two prominent members of Cumann na mBan, Dr Kathleen Lynn and Madeleine ffrench-Mullen.

-She painted landscapes and portraits, including of artist Jack Yeats, politician Arthur Griffiths, poet Austin Clarke, and writers James Stephens and George Russell (AE).
+She painted landscapes and portraits, including those of artist Jack Yeats, politician Arthur Griffiths, poet Austin Clarke, and writers James Stephens and George Russell (AE).

 Solomons was elected an associate of the Royal Hibernian Academy of Arts in July 1925, but it was not until 1966 that she was elected an honorary member.
 Her work was included in the Academy's annual members’ exhibition every year for sixty years.